8 Ways to Spring Clean Your Finances

 Spring is here.
 And with the sight of flowers blooming and birds chirping comes spring cleaning.
 Besides decluttering your home, dusting forgotten corners, and sprucing up your abode, give your "money house" a good once-over.

 Feeling overwhelmed?
 Not sure where to start?
 Don't be.
-Here's a simple, step-by-step guide on spring cleaning your finances to give your money habits a polish.
+Here's a simple, step-by-step guide on spring cleaning your finances to save some dough and give your money habits a do-over.

 1. Create a budget